JavaScript is required

 • respect people's privacy and keep things confidential.

-School staff will follow legislation (the law), department policy and the code of conduct for Victorian public sector employees.
+Schools and department staff must follow the law, department policies, and the code of conduct for Victorian public sector employees.

 You can have a support person to help you at any time while making a complaint.

-The support person can be someone in your family, a friend, community member or from a support agency.
+The support person can be someone in your family, a friend, a community member, or someone from a support agency.
+You can find a list of advocates on the disability groups and networks page.

 The support person can: